HVAC Tips & Tricks9min read

 Extra control and comfort in your home

 Multiple thermostats means more control of the temperature and your overall comfort in your home.
-A zoned HVAC system makes each room the ideal temperature based on your individual preferences, so you don’t have to settle for just one temperature throughout your home.
+An HVAC zoning system makes each room the ideal temperature based on your individual preferences, so you don’t have to settle for just one temperature throughout your home.
 If there’s multiple people living in one home, zoned HVAC will even let each person control the temperature in their own bedroom or living space, so everyone is satisfied.

 Better air quality